General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Rest breaks:

-13. Lying on your back, hands behind your head, legs fixed bending the torso. to right angle
+13. Lying on your back, hands behind your head, legs secured, bending your torso. to right angle

 Fast: 10 times, 4-5 series, rest pauses